Clewsy/clewsy_ansible/README.md

 	* Sudo password must be as defined by the host-specific *setup-password* variabe.
 3. Static IP must be assigned to the MAC address of the machine's network interface.
 A hosts file on my dhcp server is used so all these machines are identified by hostname, not ip address.

+The flexo.yml playbook is a special case.
+It will configure my smartphone via [Termux][link_web_termux] and as such, has some additional pre-requisites:
+1. Termux must be installed.
+2. Within termux, a couple of packages need to be manually installed:
+	* python
+	* openssh
+3. Termux ssh sessions don't really have a "user' in the traditional sense, but a password must be configured.
+4. sshd must be executed from Termux.
+By default, the ssh daemon will serve on port 8022.

 ## Roles

 |Role/Link					|Desctiption|